OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:49

-The word of the Lord spread through the whole region.
+The message of the Lord spread throughout the entire region.

 ## Acts 13:50